mhsharkar2011/trip-manager/README.md

 Host: 127.0.0.1
 Port: 33006
 ```
-Get the database name, user and password from the `docker-compose-local.yml` file
+Get the database name, user and password from the `docker-compose-local.yml` file.

 ### 1.3.
 Helper script like Laravel Sail
 You will continuously need to run various commands in the php container, commands like `"php artisan migrate"`, `"composer require pckg/foo"` etc.